matco/astroneer/README.md

 # Astroneer Helper

 ## What's this?
-A part of the game "Astroneer" consists in the collection of resources and the creation of objects.
+A part of the game "Astroneer" consists in the collection of resources and the creation of items.
 This web application helps you with these tasks.

 Check this amazing game here: [https://astroneer.space](https://astroneer.space).